Palestinians clash with Israeli police at major holy site

 The clashes come at a particularly sensitive time.
 Ramadan this year coincides with Passover, a major weeklong Jewish holiday beginning Friday at sundown, and Christian holy week, which culminates on Easter Sunday.
 The holidays are expected to bring tens of thousands of faithful into Jerusalem’s Old City, home to major sites sacred to all three religions.

 Hours after the clashes began, the police said they had put an end to the violence and arrested “hundreds” of suspects.
-They said the mosque was re-opened and that Friday’s midday prayers would take place as usual.
-Tens of thousands of people were expected.

-Israeli authorities said they had earlier held negotiations with Muslim leaders to ensure calm and allow the prayers to take place, but that Palestinian youths hurled stones at the Mughrabi Gate, which leads to the Western Wall, a major Jewish holy site, triggering the violence.

-Palestinian witnesses, who spoke on condition of anonymity out of security concerns, said a small group of Palestinians threw rocks at police, who then entered the compound in force, setting off a wider conflagration.
+The mosque was re-opened, and some 60,000 people attended the main Friday prayers midday, according to the Waqf, the Islamic endowment that administers the site.

 Palestinians threw rocks and fireworks, and police fired tear gas and stun grenades on the sprawling esplanade surrounding the mosque.
 A large group of Palestinians barricaded themselves inside the mosque as they fought Israeli security forces.

 Israeli police later entered the mosque and arrested people inside.
-Israeli security forces rarely enter the building, and when they do it is seen by Palestinians as a major escalation.
+Israeli security forces rarely enter the building, which is seen by Palestinians as an escalation.

-The Palestinian Red Crescent emergency service said it treated 152 people, many of them wounded by rubber-coated bullets or stun grenades, or beaten with batons.
-The endowment said one of the guards at the site was shot in the eye with a rubber bullet.
+The Palestinian Red Crescent emergency service said it treated 152 people, many of them wounded by rubber-coated bullets or stun grenades.

+Video footage showed police beating a photographer for the Waqf with batons before knocking him to ground and kicking him.
+The Waqf said the photographer, Rami Khatib, suffered a broken hand.
+There was no immediate comment from police.

 The Israeli police said three officers were wounded from “massive stone-throwing,” with two evacuated from the scene for treatment.